DataDog/integrations-extras/flagsmith/README.md

 All flag change events are sent to Datadog.
 These events are tagged with the environment they were changed in.

-### Feature Flag Tracking integration
+### Feature flag tracking integration

-Flagsmith's Feature Flag Tracking integration enriches your RUM data with your feature flags so you can get visibility into performance monitoring and behavioral changes.
-Determine which users are shown a user experience and if it is negatively affecting the user's performance
+Flagsmith's feature flag tracking integration enriches your RUM data with your feature flags to provide visibility into performance monitoring and behavioral changes.
+Determine which users are shown a user experience and if it is negatively affecting the user's performance.

 ## Setup

 In the [Flagsmith Dashboard][2], select the Integrations Menu and then add the Datadog Integration.
 Enter your [Datadog API Key][3].
 For Base URL, enter `https://api.datadoghq.com` if you are using the US Datadog site, or `https://api.datadoghq.eu` if you are using the EU Datadog site.

-### Feature Flag Tracking integration
+### Feature flag tracking setup

 Feature flag tracking is available in the RUM Browser SDK.
-For detailed set up instructions you can visit our guide to [get started with Feature Flag data collection][6]
+For detailed set up instructions, visit the [Getting started with Feature Flag data in RUM][6] guide.

-1. Update your Browser RUM SDK version >= 4.25.0.
+1. Update your Browser RUM SDK version to 4.25.0 or above.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.
-3. Initialize Flagsmith's SDK with the datadogRum option, which reports feature flags evaluations to Datadog using the snippet of code shown below.
+3. Initialize Flagsmith's SDK with the `datadogRum` option, which reports feature flag evaluations to Datadog using the snippet of code shown below.

 ```javascript
 flagsmith.init({